osquery/osquery/docs/wiki/introduction/using-osqueryi.md

 `osqueryi` is the osquery interactive query console/shell.
-It is completely standalone and does not communicate with a daemon and does not need to run as an administrator.
-Use the shell to prototype queries and explore the current state of your operating system.
+In this mode, it is completely standalone, does not communicate with a daemon, and does not need to run as an administrator (although some tables may return fewer results when running as non-administrator).
+Use the osquery shell to prototype queries and explore the current state of your operating system.

 ## Executing SQL queries

 **osqueryi** lets you run meta-commands and query osquery tables.
 See the [schema API](https://osquery.io/schema/) for a complete list of tables, types, and column descriptions.
-For SQL syntax help, see [SQL as understood by SQLite](http://www.sqlite.org/lang.html).
+For SQL syntax help, see [SQL as understood by SQLite](https://www.sqlite.org/lang.html).

+***Note***: the `osqueryd` binary, when run as `osqueryd -S`, operates as `osqueryi`.
+It will also operate in the interactive mode if the executable is renamed as `osqueryi`.

 Here is an example query: